 Aside from the three years I was in law school, I’ve lived my entire life in the Bay Area, including the last 30 years in San Francisco.
 Here are some recommendations for readers visiting the City by the Bay:

 — SF neighborhoods are so diverse (even the climates are different) so picking a few to explore will give you a flavor of the city.
-In particular, I recommend wandering around The Mission (take a tour of the street murals and enjoy amazing Latino cuisine); Hayes Valley (hipster); the Marina (try these Chestnut Street restaurants: Dragon Well for Chinese, Blue Barn for salads, or Souvla for Greek); Chinatown; Japantown; and Pacific Heights.
+In particular, I recommend wandering around The Mission (take a tour of the street murals and enjoy amazing Latin cuisine); Hayes Valley (hipster); the Marina (try these Chestnut Street restaurants: Dragon Well for Chinese, Blue Barn for salads, or Souvla for Greek); Chinatown; Japantown; and Pacific Heights.

 — Walk across the Golden Gate Bridge or hike in the Presidio

 — If you like science, visit the Exploratorium or the California Academy of Sciences

 — Visit these world class fine arts museums: MoMA, the deYoung or the Legion of Honor